-Allison Silberberg, Chair of the City of Alexandria’s Economic Opportunities Commission, initiated the “All Hands on Deck” program earlier this year.
-A team of 100 volunteers helped remodel the Alexandria Community Shelter in July, and consisted of volunteers from Home Depot, shelter residents, and community leaders.
+Allison Silberberg, Chair of the City of Alexandria’s Economic Opportunities Commission, initiated the “All Hands on Deck” program earlier this year. and consisted of volunteers from Home Depot, shelter residents, and community leaders.
 Home Depot was the project's main sponsor, donating $5,000 in supplies.

 “We wanted to make it more like a home because it is a home,” said Silberberg.
 “It was so meaningful.
 All these people came out on a weekday on the hottest day of the year.
 It’s civic engagement at its best.”

 Double R Productions donated a video of the project, which guests viewed at the open house.

 New Hope Housing began operating the 65-bed shelter on October 1, 2010.
 Alexandria Community Shelter director Kamitha Mirchandani-Saini said that in just one year, 80 residents have been moved to permanent housing.